sekilab/RoadDamageDetector/README.md

 # RoadDamageDetector

 ## News
+2018-12-10
-Road damage detection and classification challenge (one of the IEEE Bigdata Cup Challenge) is underway.
-Please confirm [here](https://bdc2018.mycityreport.net/)!
-The registration is up to June 11.
+Road damage detection and classification challenge (one of the IEEE Bigdata Cup Challenge) was held in Seattle.
+59 teams participated from 14 countries.
+For more information, please check [here](https://bdc2018.mycityreport.net/)!

+2018-12-??
+RoadDamageDataset_v2 (1.7GB) is available now!
+We re-labeled all the RoadDamageDataset_v1 (1.7GB) in order to improve the accuracy of annotation.

 ## Citation